Make A Remembrance Pompom Poppy

-. .You know what?… it’s no bad thing.
+It’s no bad thing.
 We live in a materialistic world, and I can’t pretend that I’m pleased about that, but let’s face it, it looks like it’s not going to change any time soon.
 If there’a way of tapping into this to help raise money for the Poppy Appeal, I’m all for it.
 The kids are wearing them too, in one form or another.
 They’re bright, they shine – their mates have got ’em.
-Catch them young – let’s make them aware, whatever way we can, I say.
+Catch them young – educate them, whatever way we can.

 As well as this, people are making them, and selling them, or the patterns – to go towards the appeal.
 Knit, Crochet, Felt, Paper – there are so many great ones out there.